ahpatel/thymer-web-capture/README.md

 **"Not connected to Thymer"**
 - Make sure Thymer is open in a browser tab
 - Refresh the Thymer tab
-- Check that the Quick Capture plugin is installed and enabled
+- Check that the Web Capture plugin is installed and enabled

 **Capture not working**
 - Check the browser console for errors